 - Aboriginal Health Services

-The Director of Clinical Training, Medical Education Officer, and Program Administrator make-up the Medical Education Team and are located in the purpose-built Flinders University Rural Health SA (FURHSA) campus, situated adjacent to the hospital.
+The Director of Clinical Training (DCT), Medical Education Officer, and Program Administrator make-up the Medical Education Team and are located onsite.

 The Medical Education Unit provide a comprehensive educational program addressing the requirements of the Australian Curriculum Framework for Junior Doctors (ACFJD).
 Formal teaching sessions include:

-- A five-day orientation to the hospital and to FURHSA prior to the commencement of the internship.
+- A five-day orientation to the hospital prior to the commencement of the internship.

 - Weekly Intern Tutorial Program: